South Korea to spur foreign inflows, consumer demand amid political crisis

 The government will front-load its budget spending in the first half of the year and loosen regulations to speed it up, the ministry said, adding it will seek additional measures to boost the economy if deemed necessary after reassessing economic conditions in the first quarter.

-With this year's fiscal spending slashed by the opposition-controlled parliament, economists expect the government will draft a supplementary budget from as early as the first quarter.
+With this year's fiscal spending slashed by the opposition-controlled parliament, economists expect the government will draft a supplementary budget from as early as the first quarter, but the government said on Thursday that was not under consideration for now.

 To support consumer confidence that has weakened to a more than two-year low, the ministry said it would introduce expanded tax exemptions on spending during the first half of the year, lower taxes on automobile purchases by 30 per cent and prepare tax incentives for firms raising employee wages.